Singtutt/AccountingLedgerAppl-Presentation/README.md

 ![customSearchSnip](https://github.com/Skronkulous/LegendaryLedger/assets/68873730/20afc179-8d6c-4035-b2ac-c80f4c12cf91)
 ![customSearchSnip2](https://github.com/Skronkulous/LegendaryLedger/assets/68873730/9fd2bc01-972e-4f2a-aa4d-e69a9978fb0d)

-NOTE: This was much much more confusing when I first wrote it until I added the beginning and end dates that are initialized at the start.
 ***********************************
 Additional Notes:
 -All of these methods are completely recursive (unless I missed something), so ignore the little bit of bloat at the bottom of the methods, it makes it seem bigger than it really is.
--Also, I enjoy using Try Catch satements instead of throwing IOException so you can have custom error messages.
+-Also, I enjoy using Try Catch statements instead of throwing IOException so you can have custom error messages.
 In the mind of the user, they know nothing about this program other than the fact that it should work.
-However when an error does pop up, they should be able to recognize why it showed up in the first place.
+However, when an error does pop up, they should be able to recognize why it showed up in the first place.
 Even though it is just us using these programs, I still feel it is a good habit to get into.